Biological neuron model: The two-state Markov model (Nossenson & Messer)

-The spiking neuron model by Nossenson & Messer produces the probability of the neuron to fire a spike as a function of either an external or pharmacological stimulus.
+The spiking neuron model by Nossenson & Messer produces the probability of the neuron firing a spike as a function of either an external or pharmacological stimulus.
 The model consists of a cascade of a receptor layer model and a spiking neuron model, as shown in Fig 4.
-The connection between the external stimulus to the spiking probability is made in two steps: First, a receptor cell model translates the raw external stimulus to neurotransmitter concentration, then, a spiking neuron model connects between neurotransmitter concentration to the firing rate (spiking probability).
+The connection between the external stimulus to the spiking probability is made in two steps: First, a receptor cell model translates the raw external stimulus to neurotransmitter concentration, and then, a spiking neuron model connects neurotransmitter concentration to the firing rate (spiking probability).
 Thus, the spiking neuron model by itself depends on neurotransmitter concentration at the input stage.

 An important feature of this model is the prediction for neurons firing rate pattern which captures, using a low number of free parameters, the characteristic edge emphasized response of neurons to a stimulus pulse, as shown in Fig. 5.
-The firing rate is identified both as a normalized probability for neural spike firing, and as a quantity proportional to the current of neurotransmitters released by the cell.
+The firing rate is identified both as a normalized probability for neural spike firing and as a quantity proportional to the current of neurotransmitters released by the cell.
 The expression for the firing rate takes the following form: